-The topic of this article is the main objective of the Income Discovery software application— finding an income strategy for the client that will deliver the desired retirement income and legacy with the least amount of risk.
+The main objective of the Income Discovery software application is to find an income strategy for the client that will deliver the desired retirement income and legacy with the least amount of risk.

 Retirees need to make many decisions while creating their income plan, including: